pemistahl/lingua/README.md

 Erroneously classified as ENGLISH: 0,90%, DANISH: 0,80%, DUTCH: 0,80%, SWEDISH: 0,60%, FRENCH: 0,40%, ESTONIAN: 0,30%, CZECH: 0,20%, TURKISH: 0,10%, LATVIAN: 0,10%, PORTUGUESE: 0,10%, FINNISH: 0,10%, HUNGARIAN: 0,10%, ROMANIAN: 0,10%, SPANISH: 0,10%

 >> Detection of 1000 sentences (average length: 111 chars)
-Accuracy: 99,50%
+Accuracy: 99,60%
-Erroneously classified as SWEDISH: 0,10%, POLISH: 0,10%, FINNISH: 0,10%, DUTCH: 0,10%, ENGLISH: 0,10%
+Erroneously classified as DUTCH: 0,20%, SWEDISH: 0,10%, POLISH: 0,10%
 ```

 The plots have been created with Python and the libraries Pandas, Matplotlib and Seaborn.
-The code is contained in an IPython notebook and can be found under [`/accuracy-reports/accuracy-reports-analysis-notebook.ipynb`](https://github.com/pemistahl/lingua/blob/master/accuracy-reports/accuracy-reports-analysis-notebook.ipynb).
+The code is contained in a Jupyter notebook and can be found under [`/accuracy-reports/accuracy-reports-analysis-notebook.ipynb`](https://github.com/pemistahl/lingua/blob/master/accuracy-reports/accuracy-reports-analysis-notebook.ipynb).

 ## 5. <a name="library-dependency"></a> How to add it to your project? <sup>[Top ▲](#table-of-contents)</sup>